-In the beginning,spread the and preached the way of repentance, then went on to baptize man, heal sickness, and cast out demons.
+In the beginning, Jesus spread the gospel and preached the way of repentance, then went on to baptize man, heal sickness, and cast out demons.
 In the end, He redeemed mankind from sin and completed His work for the entire age.

 Jesus’ work was done in accordance with the needs of man in that age.
 His task was to redeem humanity, to forgive them of their sins, and so all His disposition was one of humility, patience, love, piety, forbearance, mercy, and lovingkindness.
 He blessed humanity richly and brought them grace in abundance, and all things for enjoyment: peace and happiness, Jesus’ tolerance and love, His mercy and lovingkindness.
 In those days, all that man encountered was an abundance of things to enjoy: His heart was at peace and reassured, his spirit was consoled, and he was sustained by the Savior Jesus.
 That he could gain these things was a consequence of the age in which he lived.
 In the Age of Grace man had been corrupted by Satan, and so the work of redeeming all humanity required an abundance of grace, infinite forbearance and patience, and even more, an offering adequate to atone for humanity’s sins.
 What people saw in the Age of Grace was merely My sin offering for humanity, Jesus.
 And they knew only that God could be merciful and forbearing, saw only Jesus’ mercy and lovingkindness.
 This was because they lived in the Age of Grace.
 So before they could be redeemed, they had to enjoy much grace that Jesus bestowed on them; only this was beneficial to them.
 This way, they could be forgiven of their sins through their enjoyment of grace, and could have the chance to be redeemed through enjoying Jesus’ forbearance and patience.
 Only through Jesus’ forbearance and patience were they capable of receiving forgiveness and enjoying the abundance of grace bestowed by Jesus—just as, “I have come not to redeem the righteous but sinners, allowing their sins to be forgiven.” … The more Jesus loved mankind, forgiving them of their sins and giving them enough mercy and lovingkindness, the more mankind was capable of being saved, called the lost lambs that Jesus bought back at a great price.
 Satan could not meddle in this work, because Jesus treated His followers as a loving mother treats the infant in her arms.
 He did not grow angry at them or despise them, but was full of consolation; He never got furious among them, but forbore with their sins and turned a blind eye to their foolishness and ignorance, such that He said, “Forgive others seventy times seven times.”
 So His heart reformed the hearts of others, and in this way did the people receive forgiveness through His forbearance.